Our PSHE coordinator is Mrs M. Fogarty

 Personal, Social, Health and Economic education (PSHE) is an important part of children’s learning.
 Weekly PSHE lessons focus on key objectives - to build their understanding and teach them lifelong skills needed to lead confident and healthy lives.

 Each unit consists of six lessons: beginning with ‘connect me’ which sets the atmosphere and ending with time for the children to reflect on their learning.
-Each lesson has two objectives; one for their understanding and one for social and emotional aspects of the learning (personal reflection).
-In addition to this, years 5 & 6 take part in the Choices Programme, which ‘develops on a framework for decision-making built upon an understanding of choice’.
-The Choices programme is delivered by our ELSA staff across two terms.
+Each lesson has two objectives: one based on their understanding and one for social, emotional aspects of the learning (personal reflection).

 Teaching of the curriculum incorporates an age/mentally appropriate understanding of RHE (as set to statutory guidance), enabling all children to be safe and to understand and develop healthy relationships both now and in their future lives.